 How long does it take to get to the Lighthouse?

 From the Bear Valley Visitor Center, driving time to the Lighthouse parking lot is about 45 minutes.
 It will take you another 15 minutes to walk from the parking lot to the Lighthouse Visitor Center.
 The lighthouse itself is 313 stair steps down the cliff-face.
-Check our Operating Hours & Seasons page for more information on when the visitor center, the stairs, and the lighthouse may be open.
+Check our Visitor Centers page for more information on when the visitor center, the stairs, and the lighthouse may be open.

 Learn more on our Visit the Point Reyes Lighthouse page.